openmeteo/enhydris/doc/general/install.rst

       OSGeo4W_, but we haven't tried it.
 So, if you face installation problems, we won't be able to help (unless you provide funding).

-      Also note that we don't think Enhydris can easily run on 64-bit Python or 64-bit PostgreSQL; the 32-bit versions of everything should be installed.
-This is because many prerequisites are not available in 64-bit versions, or they may be difficult to install.
+      Also note that we don't think Enhydris on Windows can easily run on 64-bit Python or 64-bit PostgreSQL; the 32-bit versions of everything should be installed.
+This is because some prerequisites are not available for Windows in 64-bit versions, or they may be difficult to install.
 Such dependencies are PostGIS and some Python packages.

       That said, we provide instructions below on how it should (in theory) be installed.
 If you choose to use OSGeo4W_, some things